MichaelRWolf/wendy-ai/notes-from-google-doc.md

 7 months ago

 ---
 ✨ ChatGPT said:

 Perfect — thank you for grabbing that whole version.
-That’s exactly what I need to work from.
+That's exactly what I need to work from.

-Before I generate your clean Episode 1 session package, please just confirm two quick things so I don’t make assumptions:
+Before I generate your clean Episode 1 session package, please just confirm two quick things so I don't make assumptions:

-✅ You’d like me to trim out everything except the dialogue between you (Wendy) and Susana — removing the YouTube header info, sponsor/website blurbs, and outros, leaving only your two voices in a natural flow.
+✅ You'd like me to trim out everything except the dialogue between you (Wendy) and Susana — removing the YouTube header info, sponsor/website blurbs, and outros, leaving only your two voices in a natural flow.

 ✅ You want me to return the result as one .txt package file (with the three internal sections: full convo, Wendy-only extract, dual summary) that you can drop straight into /70_Video_Audio/MysticRevolution/.

-Once you confirm those two points, I’ll generate the polished file exactly to spec.
+Once you confirm those two points, I'll generate the polished file exactly to spec.

 ---
 🐬 You said:

 1 & 2 Yes Please

 that seem smart to you?

 ---
 ✨ ChatGPT said:

-Yes — that’s exactly the smart call 🌿
+Yes — that's exactly the smart call 🌿

 Keeping only the dialogue gives you:

 A clean text base for your dataset (no clutter from intros or ads).

-True voice training material—your and Susana’s natural rhythms, vocabulary, and flow.
+True voice training material—your and Susana's natural rhythms, vocabulary, and flow.

 Reusability for every future purpose (book, blog, marketing, transcripts for captions).